PlatinumCD/RISCV-Analog-Coprocessor/dockerfiles/llvm-riscv-toolchain/README.md

-# LLVM-RISC-V Toolchain Dockerfile README
+# LLVM-RISC-V Toolchain Dockerfile

 ## Introduction

-This repository uses a Dockerfile and Makefile to build an image encapsulating the LLVM and RISC-V toolchain environment.
+This directory uses a Dockerfile and Makefile to build an image encapsulating the LLVM and RISC-V toolchain environment.
 The Makefile hosts commands for initiating the build of Docker containers and images, cleaning them, and deploying them.

 ## Prerequisites